RaphaelIT7/gmod-lua-threaded/README.md

 ## What is implemented
 - [x] Lua Panics handled
+- [x] print should work

 ## ToDo/Testing
 - [ ] Shared Table
-- [ ] Add all Gmod libraries (Currently crashes upon loading it.
-Same crash as print)
+- [ ] Add all Gmod libraries
-- [ ] Print should work (Currently crashes inside GMOD_Print `lua_shared.so`)
-- [ ] Created ILuaInterface should load all Gmod scripts/allow one to do so´
+- [ ] Created ILuaInterface should load all Gmod scripts/allow one to do so